ditrit/shoset/doc/guide.md

 Trying to send a message to a **Lname** with no **route** will trigger a reroute, and wait for a **route** to the destination to be available.
 (The new ID will trigger the destination to reroute itself).

 When a message is **forwarded** to the next step of the **route**, an **acknowledgment** (`forwardAck`) is expected, if it is not received before the timeout, the **route** is deleted and a reroute is launched.

+## File Synchronisation :

+This feature is still in developpement.
+Each node have a Library (folder on the machine) that will be synchronised with the other nodes belonging to the same Lname.
+Basic operations (add a file, delete, move, modify) are supported.
+To have a better understanding of the feature, you can read the [File Synchronisation](./fileSynchronisation.md) documentation.

 ## Using the project :